verilog-to-routing/vtr-verilog-to-routing/doc/src/tutorials/arch/heterogeneous_tiles.rst

 An *heterogeneous tile* is a tile that includes two or more site types that may differ in the following aspects:

+- *Block types* (pb_type)
 - *Fc* definition
 - *Pin locations* definition
 - *IO ports* definition

-As a result, an *heterogeneous tile* has the possibility of having multiple block types at the same *x* and *y* location in the grid.
+As a result, an *heterogeneous tile* has the possibility of having multiple block types at the same (*x*, *y*) location in the grid.
-This comes with the introduction of a third spatial coordinate that identifies the placement of the block type within the x and y grid coordinate.
+This comes with the introduction of a third spatial coordinate (sub-block) that identifies the placement of the block type within the x and y grid coordinate.

 Moreover, the placer can choose and assign different locations for each block type within the same coordinates as well.

 .. figure:: sub_tiles_grid.png

-    Device grid, with x, y and sub block coordinates.
+    Device grid, with (x, y, sub-block) coordinates.
 Each block can be moved by the placer in all the three spatial dimensions.

 To correctly model an architecture, each :ref:`arch_tiles` requires at least one sub tile definition.
-This represents a default homogeneous architecture, composed of one or many capacity instances of the sub tile within the physical tile.
+This represents a default homogeneous architecture, composed of one or many instances of the sub tile within the physical tile (the number of such sub-tiles is referred to as the *capacity*).

 To enhance the expressivity of VPR architecture, additional sub tiles can be inserted alongside with the default sub tile.
 This enables the definition of the *heterogeneous tiles*.

-With this new capability, the device grid of a given architecture does include a new ``depth`` coordinate that identifies the type of sub tile used and its actual location, in case the capacity is greater than 1.
+With this new capability, the device grid of a given architecture does include a new sub-block coordinate that identifies the type of sub tile used and its actual location, in case the capacity is greater than 1.

 Heterogeneous tiles examples
 ----------------------------